neuefische/wd-flipped-classroom-curriculum/sessions/css-selectors/README.md

 ## Pseudo Elements

-With pseudo elements you can select parts of an element and add content before or after an element:
+With pseudo elements you can select parts of an element or add content before or after an element:

 ```css
 p::first-line {